jbakse/site_builder/docs/music/index.md

 ## Playing a Melody

-Now that we can play individual musical notes, we need to create some coee to play a series of notes—a melody.
+Now that we can play individual musical notes, we need to create some code to play a series of notes—a melody.

 ::: .discussion
 ## What does a Melody Look Like?